 WorkReady is a career and workplace training initiative of the South Australian Government which aims to ensure investment in training is aligned to strategic industry sectors and growth areas.
 Eligible individuals can access subsidised training.
 An individual needs to meet course entry requirements and verify their eligibility with the approved training provider of their choice before being enrolled in government-subsidised training.
 WorkReady will support direct connections between training and jobs at the local level and connect people to the training and employment activity best suited to them over a working lifetime.
-For further information visit www.skills.sa.gov.au/ or telephone 1800 506 266 develop your reading, writing and maths skills to improve your chances of finding and keeping a job, the Skills for Education and Employment (SEE) program can help.
+For further information visit www.skills.sa.gov.au/ or telephone 1800 673 097